Mazda MX-5 (NC): Motorsport

 In August 2019 in the United States, Mazda Motorsports and Winding Road Racing announced Spec MX-5, a racing class structure based around the MX-5 NC that is designed to be an affordable, tech-able, reliable and fun-to-drive option for club racers.
-Race cars in the division will feature Roush Performance cylinder heads, Penske Racing shocks, Eibach springs and sway bars, Pagid brake pads, Toyo tires, and more, and will have a curb weight of 2500 lb.
+Race cars in the division will have Roush Performance cylinder heads, Penske Racing shocks, Eibach springs and sway bars, Pagid brake pads, Toyo tires, and more, and will have a curb weight of 2500 lb.
 Spec MX-5 will have select events starting in 2020.

 Reception

 The third generation MX-5 was met with positive reviews.
 Jeremy Clarkson, in his "Driving" column of The Sunday Times, wrote that the MX-5 "represents better value for money than any other car on sale in Britain today."
 He went on to say: "You waste your money on a Mustang or a Ferrari.
 The fact is that if you want a sports car, the MX-5 is perfect.
 Nothing on the road will give you better value.
 Nothing will give you so much fun.
 The only reason I'm giving it five stars is because I can't give it 14."

 Sam Philip of Top Gear magazine gave the car a score of seven out of 10, saying that "if it’s rear-drive retro you need, the Mazda would like to remind you it’s still got its groove on…"

 Jack Baruth of Road & Track praised the value of late-model MX-5 NCs for their reliability and affordability compared to NA and NB models.